Gen AI

 What is supervised fine-tuning?

-• Task Optimization: fine-tuning for specific tasks such as summarization or sentiment analysis.
+• Task Optimization: Models can be fine-tuned to perform specific tasks such as summarization or sentiment analysis.
 For example, in sentiment analysis, fine-tuning helps the LLM better discern the emotional tone of a given text.

 How to choose the right LLM for supervised fine-tuning